molambat/TestingIsForeplay/README.md

 Because **good QA is the art of anticipation**:
 You detect the tension before the crash,
 you know exactly where to focus,
-and you never go to production without a little excitement first. 😉
+you never go to production without a little excitement first.
+And because when foreplay is good, you don’t even need a release note. 😉

 ---
 ## 🧪 Stack & Tools (current & planned)